 Wireless keyboards are ideal for a flexible remote work setup.
 You can position the keyboard at a distance that best suits your posture.

-While battery life on most keyboards is plentiful, it is a good idea to also travel with rechargeable batteries for your keyboard.
+While the battery life on most keyboards is plentiful, it is a good idea to also travel with rechargeable batteries for your keyboard.

 4 – MouseCheck Price on Amazon